 Bianca Ciorac

-Bianca is a 4th year psychology student completing her undergraduate honours thesis over the 2024–2025 school year in the Brain Dynamics Lab.
+Bianca recently completed her honours thesis over the 2024-2025 year in the Brain Dynamics Lab.
 She has been volunteering in the lab since the fall of 2022 and has worked with several graduate students on EEG studies.
 Her research interests revolve around the neuropsychology of various clinical mental disorders and age–related disorders.
 Bianca will be applying to clinical (neuro)psychology graduate programs with the end goal of working in both academic and professional settings.

 She/her